What Height Is Considered Legally A Little Person? | Clear Legal Facts

 The Balance Between Identity and Legal Classification

 Some individuals prefer identifying simply as “short-statured” rather than “little person,” reflecting personal preference rather than strict legal categories.
-Laws aim to protect all regardless of chosen identity labels but rely on objective markers like height for consistency.
+Laws aim to protect people regardless of the label they personally use, while institutions often rely on medical evidence and disability standards for consistency.

 Respecting both personal identity and legal clarity creates an inclusive environment that honors diversity within communities affected by short stature conditions.